quantxt/api-docs/README.md

 ```

+#### Tagging Data Streams

+Tagging data from data streams such as third party APIs is supported.
+Please contact <support@quantxt.com> for details.

 #### Extracting Typed Values

 Data dictionaries allow the user to quickly search and label thousands of phrases in unstructured content.
 There are cases when users want to label a keyword or phrase as an entity only if it is associated with a value.
 For example: